13 Transforming data

 The dplyr package (Wickham, François, et al., 2023) is a core component of the tidyverse.
 Like ggplot2, dplyr is widely used by people who otherwise do not reside within the tidyverse.
 But as dplyr is a package that is both immensely useful and embodies many of the tidyverse principles in paradigmatic form, we can think of it as the primary citizen of the tidyverse.

-dplyr provides a set of commands — best thought of as verbs — that allow slicing and dicing rectangular datasets and computing many summary statistics.
-While each individual command is simple, they can be combined into a powerful language of data manipulation.
-In combination with other functions, using dplyr quickly provides us with quantitative overviews of datasets that amount to what psychologists often call descriptive statistics.
+dplyr provides a set of functions — best thought of as verbs — that allow slicing and dicing rectangular datasets and computing many summary statistics.
+While each individual function is simple, they can be combined (e.g., by pipes) into a powerful language of data manipulation.
+In combination with other functions, using dplyr provides us with quick overviews of datasets that amount to what psychologists often call descriptive statistics.
+Although a descriptive understanding of data is no substitute for statistical testing or scientific insight, it is an important pre-requisite of both.

 The following sections merely provide a summary of essential dplyr functions.
 More extensive resources for this section include: